Awa25/CliprogCA3/readme.md

 Page 1
-For this page, you are going to create a web application for a restaurant to calculate the cost of atleast 5 customer orders.
+For this page, you are going to create a web application for a restaurant to calculate the cost of at least 5 customer orders.

-1. Staff password validator: c reate a password validator, which tests whether or not the staff’s desired password is strong enough.
-The criteria which must be met in order for a password to be strong enough are as follows:
+1. Staff password validator: c Create a password validator, which tests whether or not the staff’s desired password is strong enough.
+The criteria which must be met for a password to be strong enough are as follows:

 a.
 The password must have at least one lowercase letter.